laineycreighton/orm-ecommerce/README.md

 ## Learning Points

-- How to use flexbox.
+- How to use Heroku for deployment.
-- How to create a linked navigation menu.
+- How to manage a database.
-- How to create forms.
+- How to develop an API.
-- How to use HTML semantic elements.
+- How to test and debug an API.
-- How to use class, id, element, and universal selectors in CSS.
+- How to use sequelize seeds and migrations.

 <br>